RefactoringTools/wrangler/README.txt

 --------------- how to build----------------

-1) If you do not have Distel-3.3 installed, then download the snapshot, follow the installation instructions in the INSTALL file to build the system.
+1) If you do not have Distel installed, then download the snapshot, follow the installation instructions in the INSTALL file to build the system.